-All charts and data were available at state, district, sub-district levels for making more granular decisions.
+All charts and data are available at state, district, sub-district levels for even more granular decisions.

 Mapping makes it easy to quickly compare different geographies on key metrics or targets.

-We supported the Internet Saathi team with setting up their Collect app, managing their teams, geographic baseline uploads, application testing and more.
+We helped the Internet Saathi team set up Collect and manage their teams, geographic baseline uploads, application testing and more.

-We created audiovisual support materials to help training and provided field support via email, call, our ticketing help desk, and extensive FAQs.
+We created audiovisual support materials to help training and provided field support via email, call, help desk, and extensive FAQs.

-We spent one-on-one time with the internal staff to develop their skills so they can completely manage their project on the Collect software platform.
+We spent one-on-one time with the internal staff to help them learn how to independently manage their project on Collect.

 With Collect, we could create a common platform across multiple states and districts.
 Our program quickly scaled to multiple geographies, requiring language support across multiple languages, which Collect could manage with ease!